 Contact: Dr Damien Thompson

-We model advanced materials for applications in health, electronics, and green energy.
+We model advanced materials for applications in health and electronics.

 Selected recent publications include: